Need help working from home with your Bentley software? We're here to help - click here

 This TechNote also includes a general workflow for using SCADAConnect Simulator.
 SCADAConnect Simulator provides a way for users to modify and run a model scenario from a very simple user interface without the need to interact with some of the more sophisticated features of WaterGEMS.
 It will allow you to quickly adjust daily demands and controls and to simulate a pipe break or fire response.
 It will also allow you to easily scroll through time using the Time Browser, graph elements of interest, view user notifications, create views of specific areas for quick viewing access, and create customized element alerts.
 These tools can be used for running model input data, historical SCADA data, or live SCADA data.

-The user interface has a new easier-to-use layout.
-A screenshot of SCADAConnect Simulator from the SELECTseries 6 release can be found below:
+The user interface in WaterGEMS has an easy to use layout.
+A screenshot of SCADAConnect Simulator from CONNECT Edition can be found below:

 The SCADA Simulation section includes access to the following features: